 If you like to eat your salmon more medium or medium rare, you will need to reduce the cooking time to between 10-15 minutes.

-What herbs go with salmon with lemon?
+What herbs go with salmon?

 Herbs go great with lemon salmon and there are all different combinations you can add to this recipe.
 Many people will swap our either dried or fresh herbs for the paprika and chili powder.
 Here are some options that work really well with the lemon and garlic sauce.